sagemath/trac_to_gh/Issue 7498.md

 # Issue 7498: Do *not* import matplotlib at sage startup.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7498

 Original creator: robertwb